-I’ve been fortunate to do many overseas walks “off-season”, as that’s when I’ve been travelling for work or to attend a conference.
+I’ve been fortunate to do many overseas walks “off-season”, as that’s when I’ve been traveling for work or to attend a conference.
 It’s meant some trails have been impassable due to snow, but also that I’ve avoided peak times.
-Some of my favourite hikes, when I’ve walked all day and barely seen another soul, would be a very different in the height of summer.
+Some of my favourite hikes, when I’ve walked all day and barely seen another soul, would be a very different experience in the height of summer.

 - Freycinet Peninsula, Tasmania (Jan 2017).
 A varied multi-day walk, from bays and beaches with crystal-clear water to mountain peaks with great views.

 - Dragon’s Back, Hong Kong (Oct 2016).
 A popular and scenic walk 45min from Kowloon (HK), that takes you up into the hills with views over the coast